omkar-here/frontend-CouponZo/README.md

    -  `https://github.com/omkar-here/CouponZo.git`

-2. Navigate to frontend directory
+2. Navigate to backend directory

-    - `cd frontend`
+    - `cd backend`

 4. Install all the packages

    -  `npm install` or `npm i`

-6. Run the frontend with this command
+6. Run the backend with this command

    -  `npm run dev`

-7. Open `http://localhost:5173` with your browser to see the app
-8. Navigate to backend with these commands
+7. Navigate to frontend with these commands
-   - `cd ../backend ` (If you are in the frontend directory)
+   - `cd ../frontend ` (If you are in the backend directory)
-   - `cd backend` (If you are in the main directory)
+   - `cd frontend` (If you are in the main directory)
-9. Install all the packages
+8. Install all the packages

     -  `npm install` or `npm i`